Your Cart (0)

 Compliance Considerations

 Student data is protected by FERPA.
-Any AI system that accesses student records must comply with FERPA's restrictions on disclosure and data use.
+Any AI system that accesses student records must comply with FERPA's restrictions on disclosure and data use, which generally means the AI vendor signs a school official designation agreement and commits to no training on school data.
 Communications about individual students must go through appropriate channels and with appropriate consent.
 Financial aid discussions involve FERPA-protected information and must be handled by authorized staff.
-Your school's data governance policies should explicitly address AI use before implementation.

 What Implementation Looks Like